Sondra Perry: Typhoon coming on (2018)

 Perry exhibited a new soundscape at the Serpentine Sackler Gallery to accompany an adapted version of her piece Wet and Wavy Looks – Typhoon coming on (2016).
 Typhoon coming on was inspired by JMW Turner's famous 1840 painting of The Slave Ship, a painting depicting the Zong massacre of 1781 where the captain of a British ship threw 133 enslaved people overboard in pursuit of economic compensation through the ships's insurance policy.
 Perry digitally manipulates The Slave Ship to replicate ripples of skin, reclaiming black history from a forgetful past.
 The piece was created using the open source animation software Blender.

 A Terrible Thing (2019)

 In 2019, Perry exhibited A Terrible Thing at the Museum of Contemporary Art Cleveland.
 This exhibit depicts a narrative of the labor and environment that are put into the production of exhibitions and it highlights the circumstances that surround urban development projects.
 The idea originated from her research into blacksmithing's history and how it is formed as a highly skilled labor and it's the base that creates the building blocks of infrastructure and architecture.

+Her work features prominently in the Guggenheim Museum (New York) exhibition "Going Dark: Contemporary Figure at the Edge of Visibility" which runs through April 7th, 2024.
+Her "Graft and Ash for a Three Monitor Workstation" has pride of place at the very top of the museum ramp, and other works, including her films, are interspersed throughout the exhibit.